NVIDIA-Merlin/NVTabular/docs/source/cloud_integration.md

 3. Create a RAID volume by running the following command:

    Depending on the EC2 instance, the machine may include local disk storage.
 We can optimize the performance by creating a [RAID volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html).
-Based on our experience, two NVME volumes yield the best performance.
+Based on our experience, two NVMe volumes yield the best performance.

    ```
    sudo mdadm --create --verbose /dev/md0 --level=0 --name=MY_RAID --raid-devices=2 /dev/nvme1n1 /dev/nvme2n1